2016 Nebraska Cornhuskers football team

+Tommy Armstrong throws the ball during a 2016 game between Nebraska and Wisconsin at Camp Randall Stadium.

 The 2016 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 2016 NCAA Division I FBS football season.
 The team was coached by second-year head coach Mike Riley and played their home games at Memorial Stadium in Lincoln, Nebraska.
 They were members of the West Division of the Big Ten Conference.
+This would be the last winning season for Nebraska until 2024.

 Offseason

 On July 23, 2016, senior punter and returning starter Sam Foltz was killed in a single-car crash in Waukesha County, Wisconsin following serving as staff for a training camp for high school kickers and punters.
 Former Michigan State punter Mike Sadler was also killed; LSU kicker Colby Delahoussaye was also in the accident but sustained only non-life-threatening injuries.